grafana/xk6-dashboard/README.md

 ## Usage

-Without parameters the dashboard will accessible on port `5665` with any web browser: http://127.0.0.1:5665
+Without parameters the dashboard will be accessible on port `5665` with any web browser: http://127.0.0.1:5665

 ```plain
 $ ./k6 run --out dashboard script.js